Restore the master database (Transact-SQL)

 If the SQL Server instance can't start due to a damaged

 masterdatabase, you must rebuild the system databases first.
 For more information, see Rebuild system databases.

 Connect to SQL Server using SQLCMD from another Command Prompt window

 To restore a full database backup of master, use the following RESTORE DATABASETransact-SQL statement:

-RESTORE DATABASE master FROM<backup_device>
+RESTORE DATABASE master FROM <backup_device> WITH REPLACE

 The REPLACE option instructs SQL Server to restore the specified database even when a database of the same name already exists.
 The existing database, if any, is deleted.
 In single-user mode, we recommend that you enter the RESTORE DATABASE statement in the sqlcmd utility.
 For more information, see Use the sqlcmd Utility.